g00sev69/Site-Old/README.md

 <p><sub>Failure to follow these guidelines will result in your pull request being denied.</sub></p>

-- [Do not edit the CSS file.
-It is good the way it is.]
+- Do not edit the CSS file.
+It is good the way it is.
+- Do not delete what someone else has made.
+- Make sure you are contributing in the correct way (see [here](https://github.com/firstcontributions/first-contributions))
+- Be respectful to everyone.
+- Be creative and have fun!